shezik/espnut/docs/README.md

 ### Coming soon
 - PCB & BOM

-You just have to wait, like, soon? ツ
+You just have to wait, like, not very soon? ツ

 ----------------